arnemart/SafariKeywordSearchLegacy/Readme.md

 Safari Keyword Search
 =====================

-This is a simple Safari extension to enable keyword search from the address bar.
+This is a simple extension for Safari 5.1 and above to enable keyword search from the address bar.
 The following searches are included:

 - **a**: amazon.com
 - **down**: downforeveryoneorjustme.com